 Thus began our lame attempts at trying to explain our situation using hand gestures and extremely poor and broken German.
 After about five minutes of us trying to explain – which to him must have looked like all of us were collectively having a fit – he very plainly asked, in perfect, non-accented English, “Are you lost?”.

 In the little panic we were going through, it seems none of us bothered to ask the shepherd the only German we knew, “Sprechen sie Englisch?”.
 The initial shock of hearing English slowly turned into surprise which ultimately led to much-needed relief.

 We were then guided onto a path which was even thinner than the one we had been on.
 He suggested that the views were worth it and going back down would mean us having to forego the hike altogether.

-This meeting has probably been one of the most surreal ones I have had while traveling.
-I obviously recommend that if you are ever in Germany you make it a point to hike, here, there, anywhere really.
+This meeting has probably been one of the most surreal ones I have had while travelling.
+I obviously recommend that if you are ever in Germany, you make it a point to hike, here, there, anywhere really.

 If you visit the Neuschwanstein Castle for the very first time, stick to the designated path, the one that everyone is using.
 If you do wander off and get lost, hope and pray for small miracles, and for the shepherd, who speaks perfect English, to find you and guide you when you get lost.